What Can Buyers Expect from Selling a House ‘As is’

 Positives and negatives of ‘selling a house as is’?

 The most significant advantage of buying a house ‘as is’ is its ‘cash value.’
 An ‘as is’ home is always listed at a low rate.
 However, the understanding is that such a property can be flipped for an appreciated cash value once it has been repaired and restored.
-Most savvy buyers head for ‘as is’ deals with the notion that upon closer inspection, they may find faults that can be leveraged to get a further price reduction, and, in some cases, there are.
+Most savvy buyers head for ‘as is’ deals with the notion that, upon closer inspection, they may find faults that can be leveraged to secure a further price reduction, and in some cases, they do.

 This brings us to the primary challenge with buying a house ‘as is’.
 It is essential to scrutinize such a property very closely because the buyer does not want faults to manifest later.
 Also, most ‘as is’ property sellers are interested in a quick, cash payment.